nickeblewis/nicklewis-net-8/web/content/blog/write52-6/index.md

 ![Steps](./steps.jpeg)

-The final photo here was taken along what I think was the Four Falls trail and near a waterfall that I did capture images of but none of which I was happy with.
+The final photo here was taken along what I think was the Four-Falls trail and near a waterfall that I did capture images of but none of which I was happy with.
 Just goes to show how some subjects can be difficult to photograph.
 I will be revisiting so will go equipped with the big camera, tripod, filters and also the drone for some epic footage.
 All of which is on the cards for 2020.
 Yes, that is looming ever closer.